Optional Practical Training (OPT)

 • Full-time ONLY

 • Start Date: takes place within 60 days of the day students complete their program.
-The program completion date is the "Grades Available on SF State Gateway" posted by SF State's Registrar's Office.
+The program completion date is the "Grades Available on SF State Gateway" posted by Registrar's Office.

 • Graduate students: Eligible to apply for full-time Post-Completion OPT if they have completed all of the course requirements except for the Culminating Experience course.
 Graduate students on approved Post-Completion OPT can not work on campus.